webplatform/docs/css/properties/touch-action/index.md

 |CSS percentages=N/A
 |Values={{CSS Property Value
 |Data Type=auto
-|Description=The user agent determines the permitted touch behaviors, such as panning and zooming manipulations of the viewport, for touches that begin on the element.
+|Description=The user agent MAY determine any permitted touch behaviors, such as panning and zooming manipulations of the viewport, for touches that begin on the element.
 }}{{CSS Property Value
 |Data Type=none
-|Description=Touches that begin on the element do not trigger default touch behaviors.
+|Description=Touches that begin on the element MUST NOT trigger default touch behaviors.
 }}{{CSS Property Value
+|Data Type=pan-x
+|Description=The user agent MAY consider touches that begin on the element only for the purposes of horizontally scrolling the element's nearest ancestor with horizontally scrollable content.
+}}{{CSS Property Value
-|Data Type=inherit
+|Data Type=pan-y
-|Description=The property takes the same specified value as the property for the element's parent.
+|Description=The user agent MAY consider touches that begin on the element only for the purposes of vertically scrolling the element's nearest ancestor with vertically scrollable content.
 }}
 }}
 {{Examples_Section